Chemistry, Honors Chemistry, and AP Chemistry Teacher

 GRAND HAVEN HIGH SCHOOL SCIENCE OLYMPIAD

-This is my 16th year as head coach of the Grand Haven High School Science Olympiad Team and my 23rd year overall working with the GHHS team.
+This is my 17th year as head coach of the Grand Haven High School Science Olympiad Team and my 24th year overall working with the GHHS team.
 The history of our team goes back to 1986.
 Our team has won 22 regional championships, 16 state championships, and three national championships.
-We have competed at the National Science Olympiad tournament each of the last 22 years and we have never placed lower than 12th in the nation.
-In 2012, we finished in first place at the GVSU regional tournament, first place at the Michigan state tournament and third place at the national tournament at the University of Central Florida -Orlando.
+We have competed at the National Science Olympiad tournament each of the last 23 years and we have never placed lower than 12th in the nation.

 March 23rd, Michigan Region 12 Science Olympiad Tournament at Grand Valley State University Grand Haven High School First Place